Kin-Wang/Kin-Wang/README.md

 ## Hi I'm Kin :dog2:

-:man_student: I am a PhD student in Epidemiology
+:man_technologist: I have a PhD in Epidemiology

 :book: I studied sociology and medical anthropology before

-:microbe: Now I study infectious diseases especially HIV/AIDS and STDs
+:microbe: Now I focus on sampling methods and epidemiological methods

-:man_technologist: I use **R**, Python, and SAS to manipulate and visualize data, to model the transmission of infectious disease and social networks

 :a: anarchist :man_shrugging: